grigorijk/katacoda-test-1/cnb-labs/lab-03/3-First-test.md

     module.exports = ShippingController
   </pre>

-  If you run the `jest tests --watch`{{execute}} the tests will pass.
+  If you run the `jest tests`{{execute}} the tests will pass.
 However, there is no the business logic implementation yet, so we need to write more tests to cover it